VinCam01/ML_Project_775831/README.md

 </p>

 In *Figure 2* is showed an example on how change the distibution of the variables '*Iva*' and '*Tdoc*' after that operation.
 We chosen a thresold of 1,200 occurrences for the first and 1,000 for the second.
-Very interesting was also the case of the '*Ateco*' column: there were 386 classess extremely unbalanced.
+Very interesting was also the case of the '*Ateco*' column: there were 386 classes extremely unbalanced and the visualization was horrible.

 <div align="center">
   <img src="images/ateco.png" alt="">